-MacKenzie and Meryer went on to explain the transmission times for each data-routing scenario and the challenges each method presented.
-They concluded with aggregation best practices, and opened the floor for questions.
+MacKenzie and Meyer went on to explain the transmission times for each data-routing scenario and the challenges each method presented.
+They concluded with aggregation best practices and opened the floor for questions.

 Pharma Serialization Programs

 Near the manufacturing floor, Mark Paul, Bell and Howell’s director of product development, led an equipment demonstration.
 It emphasized the abilities of the Pharma Factory solution to manage pharma serialization data.
 On this live packaging line, Bell and Howell software and vision technologies worked with Omega Design equipment, illustrating the serialization process.
-Then, Paul illustrated the flow of data from job initiation through carton printing, serial number commissioning and product aggregation.
-Pharma Factory uses proven iQ and JETVision technologies to ensure reliable and transferable product history data.
+Then, Paul illustrated the flow of data from job initiation through carton printing, serial number commissioning, and product aggregation.